sigsegv/asteroids_js/README.md

 # asteroids_js
-Asteroids game in vanilla javascript using Entity+Component pattern.
+Asteroids game in vanilla javascript using Entity+Component pattern, and HTML5 canvas.

 Mainly an excuse to practice the Javascript coding style/patterns as described in Douglas Crockford's [JavaScript: The Good Parts](https://www.amazon.com/exec/obidos/ASIN/0596517742/wrrrldwideweb)